prabnur/stand_app/README.md

 ## More Info

-This project is still currently in development.
-Currently it is intended to be released on both Android and iOS.
+This project is intended to be released on both Android and iOS.
+It has a reached a point where I think it is ready for release.

 ## I wanna help